Our Body’s Waste Disposal System!

 Remember last month I said that we are what we eat, what we assimilate, and what we do not eliminate!

+Our intestinal system has a huge job.
 Our modern lifestyle has lead us into creating some bad habits.
 Most of us eat more sugar and processed foods than we should and most of us tend to abuse our bodies with stimulants and sedatives.
 Our bodies are also over exposed to hundreds of toxins daily through the air we breathe, the water we drink, and the products we use.
-Normally our bodies are very effective in getting rid of toxins but with the hectic lifestyles we lead and the mounting stress we are under, most of us aren't getting rid of those toxins effectively.
+Normally our bodies are very effective in getting rid of toxins but with the hectic lifestyles we lead and the mounting stress we are under, most of us aren’t getting rid of those toxins effectively because our intestinal system is overloaded.

 Our intestinal system (which is the lower part of our digestive tract) is responsible for reabsorbing water and electrolytes and eliminating cellular waste and digestive by-products.
 Sounds simple, but it really is one of the most important functions of the body.